data-catering/data-caterer-docs/docs/setup/guide/data-source/metadata/great-expectations.md

 # Great Expectations Source

-!!! example "Info"

-    Generating data based on an external metadata source is a paid feature.

 Creating a data generator for a JSON file and validating the data based on expectations in [Great Expectations](https://github.com/great-expectations/great_expectations).